 - 1.8.
 The ROWIP has been prepared in the context of a range of policies and strategies and these are expanded upon in Chapter 4: see Figure 2.
 The Authorities have taken into account the national policies of DEFRA, Department for Transport (DfT), Ministry of Housing, Communities and Local Government (HCLG), Department for Digital, Culture, Media & Sport (DCMS) and other Government Departments as well as the aims and initiatives of Natural England (NE), the Environment Agency (EA), Forestry Commission (FC), the Canal and River Trust and others. - 1.9.
 PROWs feature in the Authorities' sustainable community strategies and these have informed preparation of corporate strategies.
-The Authorities' JLTP3 2011-2026 recognises the integral role of the PROW network in developing an integrated and sustainable transport network in urban and rural areas, and contributing to a range of other objectives. - 1.10.
+The Authorities' JLTP recognises the integral role of the PROW network in developing an integrated and sustainable transport network in urban and rural areas, and contributing to a range of other objectives. - 1.10.
 The Core Strategies, Development Plans and saved Local Plans (LP) set the local land use framework and seek to protect and improve the PROW network through development.
+Bath & North East Somerset Council's Local Walking Infrastructure Plan (LCWIP) and Bristol City Council's Local Cycling and Walking Infrastructure Plan set out areas which will be prioritised for larger capital expenditure.
 Influential on the PROW network are the management plans of the Mendip Hills and Cotswolds Areas of Outstanding Natural Beauty (AONB) as well as the Avon Biodiversity Partnership's Action Plan.
 In and around Bath, account has been taken of the World Heritage Management Plan.
 Across the area 'green space/green infrastructure strategies' have a bearing on the ROWIP and work has been carried out with Parks and Leisure staff to build a corporate approach to both PROWs and open spaces.
 Outside Bristol, Parish Plans are locally important and provide further building blocks for the ROWIP.
 Last but by no means least, are the policies and plans of bodies like the National Trust, Woodland Trust, and those of major estate landowners as well as individual farmers.